 That was a wake up call.
 At that moment, I could almost see the light bulb go off in his head.
 Thomas Edison would have been proud!

 My son is sweet and caring above all else and he never wants to let anyone down or do the wrong thing when it comes to the people in his world.
 I remained calm and left the ball fully in his court to do the right thing.
 We proceeded to come up with a new weekly plan and then he proceeded to sit down at his desk and do THREE hours of homework!
 He caught up most of his back-logged agenda and made an effort to focus hard and be better.

 He knows that I don’t expect perfection but I do expect an honest, sincere, daily effort to learn.
 That is all any parent can truly ask of their child.

 He is working to earn back some daily “privileges” and we have a new after school routine that is not really what he would like but – he knows that if he does his part, he will be back to his normal routine in no time.
 He knows that if he approaches his work, and his teacher relationships, with respect above all else – life and school will be much, much easier!

 It’s a new day today in fourth grade for the youngest Youngblood man, and I can proudly say that I think he will be just fine!

 Rob Youngblood is a Single Dad, Keynote Speaker, Emmy Award Winning TV Host, Communication Expert, Life and Reality Coach.
-Learn more about him at youngbloodonthecoast.com.
-You can also follow him on Twitter.
+You can connect with him on Twitter.